senli1073/SeisT/README.md

 Use the "--checkpoint" argument to pass in the path of the pre-training weights.

 ### Testing
-  If you are testing with a CPU or a single GPU, please use the following command to start testing:
+  To start training with a CPU or a single GPU, please use the following command to start testing:

   ```Shell
   python main.py \